Attendance Policy : guide for managers

 Whilst it would normally be the case that each stage of the process would be followed sequentially, there may be circumstances where it is appropriate to enter the process at Stage 2 or 3.
 Where it has been agreed that there is no possible return to work for an individual, it may be appropriate to enter the process at Stage 3.

 Termination of employment

-In the event of a Stage 3 hearing outcome being dismissal, you as the manager should have made the employee aware of their contractual position regarding any payment in lieu of notice.
+In the event of a Stage 3 hearing outcome being a dismissal, you, as the manager, should have made the employee aware of their contractual position regarding any payment in lieu of notice.

-It is possible that in some circumstances an individual may request pay in lieu of notice.
-In these circumstances the employee should be made aware that their superannuable service and annual leave will be reduced accordingly.
+In some circumstances, an individual may request pay in lieu of notice.
+In these circumstances, the employee should be made aware that their superannuable service and annual leave will be reduced accordingly.
 In addition, unless there is a specific clause in the contract of employment allowing for pay in lieu of notice, this agreement will be in breach of contract.
 The employee should confirm that they are in agreement to continue on this basis.

 Where an employee raises a grievance or bullying and harassment complaint during the attendance process, the process may be temporarily suspended in order to deal with the grievance or complaint.
 Where the grievance or complaint and matters under consideration are related, it may be appropriate to deal with both issues concurrently.